-Within Income Tax Variation: Most tax reforms create both between and within income tax variation, and while our new approach focuses on the use of between variation, we show in our empirical application how to use the two types of variation separately.
-With within income tax variation we do not face the same immediate problem of differential income trends due to mean reversion, as we can identify income responses by comparing individuals with similar initial income.
-Hence, as discussed in Appendix C, we can - with a few adaptation - analyze this type of tax variation in a DiD framework.
+Within-Income Tax Variation: While our new approach focuses on the use of between-income variation, most tax reforms create both between and within-income tax variation.
+With within-income tax variation we do not face the same immediate problem of differential income trends due to mean reversion or secular income trends, as we can identify behavioral responses by comparing individuals with similar initial income (Kumar & Liang, 2020).
+Hence, we can - with a few adaptations - analyze this type of tax variation in a DiD framework either by splitting the population directly on the observables that drive the within-income variation (e.g. the number of children) or by using a tax simulator to compute the within-income change in marginal net-of-tax rate for each individual.
+Splitting the population directly on observables is arguably the most transparent and elegant